-praisonai init creates a working .praisonai/ project — config, a starter agent, and a starter command — so the next two commands you type already run.
+praisonai init creates a working .praisonai/ project — config, a starter agent, a starter command, and a starter tool — so the next commands you type already run.

 Quick Start